bartobri/mrrcrypt/README.md

 About
 -----

-Mirror Crypt is a command line encryption/decryption tool for ASCII text using an adaptive mirror field algorithm.
+Mirror Crypt is a command line encryption/decryption tool using an **adaptive rolling mirror field** algorithm.

 A traditional mirror field encryption algorithm is very similar to a simple substitution cipher.
 For every identical character of input, an